panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ## Step 2: shortening

-In the previous examples the arrow function was used in the long form: both parentheses and curly braces were present.
+In the previous examples, the arrow function has been used in the long form: both parentheses and curly braces were present.
 But under certain conditions you can omit these too, making the arrow function event shorter!

 ### Omitting parenthesis

-> If the arrow function has one parameter, the parentheses around this paremeter can be omitted.
+> If the arrow function has one parameter, the parentheses around this parameter can be omitted.

 ```javascript
 param => { ... };
 ```

 For example, the `greet` function has only one parameter `who`.
-That's good, because you can omit the parentheses the one parameter:
+That's good because you can omit the parentheses the one parameter:

 ```javascript
 const greet = who => {